 - Two tiny front-facing ears, with built-in microphones or sensors.

-- An ESP32 to receive wireless instructions and control local motion and behavior.
+- An ESP32 to receive wireless instructions and control local motion and behaviour.

 Each head can: